LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

          };

-      For more details see :numref:`ARKodeSPRKMem`.
+      For more details see :numref:`ARKodeSPRKStorage`.